srsmaxwynn/gzdoom-launcher/README.md

 * v1.1 new features: Replaced the "Open folder" button with the "Add WAD" one.

-You can find the latest not-zipped exe in the bin/Release folder.
+You can find the latest work in progress executable in the bin/Release folder.